 eCommerce Fulfillment Challenges Faced After the COVID-19 Pandemic

 Unserviceability of Couriers

 After the nationwide lockdown was imposed on 24 March 2020, almost all courier companies were unserviceable for delivering non-essential products.
 This led to a complete halt of operations for some businesses like the apparel industry, electronics companies, etc. Many parcels were stranded at courier hubs or warehouses that would not be delivered to the customers.
 Only essential items were allowed to be shipped, and due to the increasing demand and stringent procedures, couriers and retailers could not fulfill these orders on time.

-Also, several restrictions imposed on movement between state borders took a lot of time for the supply chain to become stable after the lockdown.
+Also, during the first and the second (delta variant) wave, several restrictions were imposed on movement between state borders that led the supply chain process to take a lot of time to become stable after the lockdown.
 Also, due to continually changing instructions, operations could not be stabilized for a very long time.
 The aftermath of this is felt to date when the order delivery TAT is still high for many locations.
 This was an enormous challenge for courier companies.
 The entire fulfillment supply chain for eCommerce companies was disrupted as the routing for couriers had to be planned meticulously to ensure successful delivery.

 Minimal Contact Supply Chain

 The next big challenge for successfully adapting to the new normal was the minimal contact in supply chain operations.
 Since there were never any protocols for such type of hygiene and sanitization, companies took a long time adapting to the idea of wearing a mask and gloves and sanitizing their hands over frequent intervals.
 Parcels also had to be sanitized regularly, and the contact between personnel and shipment had to be minimized to a great extent.

 Innovations Arising Amid Challenges